fabianosantosdev/tasks-notes/README.md

 # tasks notes
-### Web app that allow you make one list of your tasks, and close when they was complete.
+### Simple Web app made with Vanilla javascript that allow you make one list of your tasks, and close when they was complete.